Mindfulness for Anxiety

-Anxiety often comes from focusing too much on the future, and trying to control the uncontrollable
+Anxiety often comes from focusing too much on the future

 Living in the past and the future is normal for most people, For most it works just fine.
-But for those with anxiety living in the past and the future serves to keep them in the anxiety, and leaves them reactive.
+But for those with anxiety living in the past and the future serves to feed the anxiety.

-Mindfulness with Cognitive Therapy is the medicine that has worked for many people
+Mindfulness is the medicine that has worked for many people

 One way mindful therapy works is to stabilize attention in the present.
 After some practice people learn to see the anxious thoughts as events in the brain rather than solid reality.
 With that perspective new choices become clear and people can be less reactive and more responsive.